-Prefab housing complex for UC Berkeley students built in four days
+Prefab housing complex for UC Berkeley students goes up in four days

 The complex has no car parking, but 22 bicycle parking spots.
 It has no elevator, and no interior common rooms except hallways, but has a shared outdoor patio/BBQ area.
 ADA accessible units are on the ground floor.

 Floors in each unit are bamboo and tile.
 The appliances are stainless steel.
-The bathroom has an “extra deep” tub, and shower.
+The bathroom has an over-sized shower.
+The entry room has a “gear wall” for hanging backpacks, skateboards, bike helmets.
 Colors are grays and beiges and light browns.

 “Our units reflect the more austere, minimalist NorCal sensibility,” Kennedy said, during a recent tour of the complex.
-“Less is better.”
+“Less but better.”

 The modules were stacked on a conventional foundation.
 Electricity, plumbing, the roof, landscaping and other infrastructure were added.

-Note: Editor’s note: The headline on this story was changed after publication to make it more precise.